Ashes defeat 'gut-wrenching' - Root

 Resuming on 31-4, England lost their final six wickets before the lunch break at the Melbourne Cricket Ground.

-Debutant Scott Boland finished with figures of 6-7 as England capitulated, with the last four wickets falling in the space of 29 balls.
+Debutant Scott Boland finished with figures of 6-7 as England capitulated, with the last five wickets falling in the space of 30 balls.

 "It is bitterly disappointing and gut-wrenching.
 We have been thoroughly outplayed," Root, who top-scored with 28, told BT Sport.